redhat-performance/webfuse/README.md

 2. Need at least 1 worker node to host bigip Virtual machines
 3. Install SRIOV and OSV operators in the cluster, so obviously Hardware must support SRIOV and enable BIOs configuration. script for shared lab - https://github.com/mukrishn/sriov-prep
 4. Procure License and update details in `ansible/roles/bigip-ingress-setup/default/main.yml`
-5. Assign worker, IP and interface names under `VM Input Variables` section
+5. Assign worker, License and interface names under `VM Input Variables` section
-6. Assign IP from baremetal network for all variables under `IP Allocation` section.
+6. Assign Network variables under `IP Allocation` section.
-7. Assign IP from baremetal network for all tunnels under `F5 DYNAMIC VARIABLES` section
-8. This playbook must be executed from cluster provisioner node, as it creates VLAN sub-interface with private network to connect to VMs.
+7. This playbook must be executed from cluster provisioner node, as it creates VLAN sub-interface with private network to connect to VMs.

 `ansible-playbook -i inventory/hosts bigip-setup.yml`